petkoGH/validusbot-lua/lua-llm-scripting-spec.md

 ## Script Safety Checklist
 Before finalizing any script, verify:

-1. All loops yield (wait/module schedule) and cannot freeze runtime.
+1. All loops yield with `wait`, a module, or a scheduled callback and cannot freeze the game thread.
-2. Every table access checks nil/type when data can be absent.
+2. Every table access checks nil/type when live game or feature data can be absent.
+3. Only documented PascalCase APIs and named enum constants are used.
-3. Feature operations do not touch reserved features.
+4. Feature operations do not touch reserved/internal features and use idempotent Set/Enable/Disable calls.
-4. Hotkeys avoid unsupported alt modifier.
+5. Alt is not used for registered callback hotkeys; it is allowed only for synthetic `Hotkeys.SendCombo`.
-5. Position/creature access handles invalid objects safely.
+6. Position/creature access handles invalid, despawned, or cross-floor objects safely.
-6. Actions with IDs validate integers and positive ranges.
-7. Script can be stopped cleanly (no destructive side effects).
+7. IDs, indexes, percentages, delays, and ranges are validated before mutation.
+8. Repeating modules are not hidden inside a blanket `pcall`; recoverable catches are narrow and logged.
+9. Callback work is bounded, event backlogs are avoided, and delays use monotonic time.
+10. Detached getter snapshots are never edited as if they were live settings.
+11. Every accepted Walker defer token is completed or intentionally allowed to time out.
+12. `terminate()` is synchronous, non-yielding, fast, and restores any non-owner-scoped setting the script intentionally changed.
+13. Stable IDs/names are used for modules, events, hotkeys, HUD elements, and storage namespaces.
+14. Tests print explicit PASS and FAIL results so both UI output and per-script log files are useful.

 ## Recommended Script Template
 Use this as baseline for generated scripts.